Promoting Employee Health

 (1) Establishment of Mental Health Consultation Offices

 We have in place a structure that allows employees to receive consultation from expert medical staff on a 24-hour basis.
 Through this structure, we provide mental health support that is closely connected to the workplace.
+In order to build an environment where it is easier for employees to seek health-related advice, as of fiscal 2024 medical staff from the Health Support Center*3 have been visiting workplaces to hold discussions and offer consultation sessions.
+Furthermore, in collaboration with the human resources departments at our plants, we have been working to raise awareness of consultation rooms and provide information to encourage early consultations, among other efforts.

 (2) Implementation of Stress Checks and Follow-up Care